ConsumerDataStandardsAustralia/standards-experimental/README.md

 ## The Consumer Data Standards

 These standards are not the binding standards created for the Consumer Data Right.
 The binding standards can be found in the [main consumer data standards repository](https://github.com/ConsumerDataStandardsAustralia/standards/issues).
 The DSB manages a formal change process for making changes to the binding Data Stnadards in the [Standards Maintenance](https://github.com/ConsumerDataStandardsAustralia/standards-maintenance/issues) repository.

-## Suggesting New Experiment Propositions

-If you would like to propose a new experiment proposition for consideration you can raise an issue on [this repository](https://github.com/ConsumerDataStandardsAustralia/standards-experimental/issues) by opening a new ["Standards Experiment Proposition" issue](https://github.com/ConsumerDataStandardsAustralia/standards-experimental/issues/new/choose).

 ## Rules of engagement for this repository